MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/data-landing-zone.md

 The network resource group contains connectivity services, including Azure [Virtual Networks](azure/virtual-network/virtual-networks-overview), [Network Security Groups](/azure/virtual-network/network-security-groups-overview) (NSG), and [route tables](/azure/virtual-network/virtual-networks-udr-overview).
 All of these services are deployed into a single resource group.

-The virtual network of your data landing zone is [automatically peered with your data management landing zone's VNet](../eslz-network-topology-and-connectivity.md) and your [connectivity subscription's VNet](../../../ready/landing-zone/index.md).
+The virtual network of your data landing zone is [automatically peered with your data management landing zone's virtual network](../eslz-network-topology-and-connectivity.md) and your [connectivity subscription's virtual network](../../../ready/landing-zone/index.md).

 ### Security and Monitoring